Caring for someone close to you

 Getting support at work

-It can be challenging balancing a job whilst caring for someone.
+It can be challenging to balance a job and support someone close to you.
 You should talk to your employer to see what support they can offer you.
 The support can include:

 Free courses for carers

-As a carer you will have developed lots of skills and knowledge, and you might want to learn some new skills such as First Aid, moving and handling, as well as more specific training such as supporting someone with diabetes or dementia or someone who is autistic.
+As a carer you will have developed lots of skills and knowledge, and you might want to learn some new skills such as First Aid or supporting people to move safely and with dignity, as well as more specific training such as supporting someone with diabetes or dementia or someone who is autistic.

 You may also no longer be caring and want to use the skills you have learnt as a carer to support others through a paid role.
 We also offer a number of courses to help you gain some formal qualifications.